-Moore has brought the Eagles back to national prominence, advancing to the third round of the NCAA Tournament with a 15-5 record this spring.
-She was named as the Virginia Sports Information Directors Association's College Division Coach of the Year.
+Moore has brought the Eagles back to national prominence, advancing to the third round of the NCAA Tournament in two of the past three seasons.
+She was named as the Virginia Sports Information Directors Association's College Division Coach of the Year in 2016 and 2018.

 Moore’s star was on the rise after turning around the program at Randolph-Macon.
 After being hired prior to the 2011 season, Moore’s first squad finished with a 7-10 record, and followed with an 8-10 mark in 2012.
 The 2013 season saw the Yellow Jackets improve to 12-6, winning their first eight games.
 For her efforts, Moore was named as a finalist for the IWLCA Region Coach of the Year.